 In the book, Christian delivers the line a bit differently, but the term "topping from the bottom" is straight out of E.L.
 James' novel.
 So, what does "topping from the bottom" actually mean?

 "Topping from the bottom" is a BDSM term that, according to SubmissiveGuide.com, occurs when a submissive (Ana) takes more control than she or he should.
-The website notes "topping from the bottom" as defined as when a submissive "simultaneously adopt[s] both roles."
-So, when a submissive gives orders or refuses the dominant (Christian).
-By telling Christian to come to the red room and initiating the play, Ana is therefore "topping from the bottom."
-Hey, the more you know.
+The website defined "topping from the bottom" as when a submissive "simultaneously adopt[s] both roles."
+So, when a submissive gives orders — like telling Christian to come to the red room and initiating play — or refuses the dominant, they are "topping from the bottom."

 Christian isn't in control anymore, they both are.
 "I think that in this film both Anastasia and Christian have figured out that it's going to be a constant flux of control and power between both of them," Johnson said in an interview with Prestige.
 "That being said, Anastasia has acknowledged and accepted the more sexual and dominating side of herself, which is a driving force in the film."
 As Ana becomes more dominant, her role as a submissive shifts; hence, the "topping from the bottom."